 How much money you have coming in and savings

-The Benefit Team will use your income and savings details along with your Local Housing Allowance rate to calculate your entitlement.
+The Benefits Team will use your income and savings details along with your Local Housing Allowance rate to calculate your entitlement.

 How is Local Housing Allowance paid?

 Local Housing Allowance is usually be paid to the claimant who is responsible for paying the rent to the landlord.
 Local Housing Allowance is paid by BACS transfer.
 This means that claimants will need a bank account.
-If you need more information about opening a bank account, please contact the Benefit Team or Customer Services Centres.
+If you need more information about opening a bank account, please contact the Benefits Team.

-The Benefit Team can decide to make payments direct to a landlord in a number of circumstances if we decide in accordance with our Safeguard Policy, that you or your tenant should be classed as 'vulnerable'.
-Extra safeguards will also be in place for non payment of rent.
-More details about the Safeguard Policy and how to apply for payments to be sent direct to the landlord can be found in the documents below.
+The Benefits Team can decide to make payments directly to a landlord in a number of circumstances if we decide in accordance with our Safeguard Policy, that you or your tenant should be classed as 'vulnerable'.
+Extra safeguards will also be in place for non-payment of rent.
+More details about the Safeguard Policy and how to apply for payments to be sent directly to the landlord can be found in the documents below.

 Local Housing Allowance Rates

 This page gives information regarding the Local Housing Allowance (LHA) rates.
 Your Housing Benefit will be calculated based on the rates listed below for the number of bedrooms your household requires.